en-yao/aiap18-tan-en-yao-162H/README.md

 <br> **Step 5: Categorical Variable Encoding** <br>
 `create_pipeline()` combines a classifier and pipelines for numerical and categorical features using `ColumnTransformer()`.
 Pipelines for categorical features include `categorical_pipeline_ordinal` and `categorical_pipeline_onehot` as configured in config.py.
 As the names suggest, `categorical_pipeline_ordinal` is configured with `OrdinalEncoder()` and `categorical_pipeline_onehot` is configured with `OneHotEncoder()`.

-During data processing, `LabelEncoder()` is used to encode the categorical data in the target variable.
+During data preprocessing in earlier steps, `LabelEncoder()` is used to encode the categorical data in the target variable.

 `OneHotEncoder()` converts categorical variables into a series of binary columns.
 Each category is represented by a column with a 1 or 0 indicating the presence or absence of that category.
 For a categorical variable with n unique values, one-hot encoding creates n binary columns.